North American Floorball League

-The North American Floorball League (NAFL) is a semi professional floorball league in North America, consisting of five teams across the United States.
+The North American Floorball League (NAFL) was a semi professional floorball league in North America, consisting of six teams across the United States.
 The league was founded in June 2020, and began play in the summer of 2022.
-The NAFL is the first elite level floorball league in North America, taking place in what is typically the offseason of most upper tier floorball leagues worldwide so as to draw the best possible talent without conflicting with club schedules.
+The NAFL was the first elite level floorball league in North America, taking place in what is typically the offseason of most upper tier floorball leagues worldwide so as to draw the best possible talent without conflicting with club schedules.
+The league was last played in 2024.

 History

-Creation of the League
+Creation of the league

 Prior to the creation of the NAFL, elite floorball was greatly concentrated in Europe, and there was an absence of top-tier leagues to develop talent that was present in North America.
 The Canadian Floorball Federation has run the Floorball League of Canada since 2013, and the United States has operated a series of club tournaments such as the Golden Gate Cup and the Texas Open; however, there was no cohesive, highly promoted league to showcase the best talent that the two countries had to offer, or to attract international players who wanted to see the sport grow in North America.

 Because the existing floorball seasons in North America and Europe took place during the fall and winter, an idea was devised to create a summer league that could increase the level of competition in North America for its best players without eliminating the structures already in place.
 The concept was for a league in which teams from across the United States and Canada could play full seasons while still minimizing travel and limiting budget, attracting fans to the sport and allowing the top floorball players in North America to be celebrated as elite athletes.
 The idea began to take fruition in June 2020, and the league was publicly announced on August 1, 2020, scheduled to begin play the next summer.
 However, the inaugural season was postponed to the summer of 2022 due to ongoing border closures as a result of the COVID-19 pandemic.

-Team Creation
+Team creation

 The first team to be formed was the Fort Worth Jaguars, who were publicly announced on August 17, 2020.
 They were followed a month later by the Cleveland Bucs, who were announced on September 21, the Texas Tornadoes, who were announced on October 19, and finally the Fresno Force, who were founded on December 16, 2020.
 Following the postponement of the originally scheduled 2021 season, it was announced on December 8, 2021 that the Florida Vikings would be joining the league as a fifth team for the 2022 inaugural season, and the Utah Raptors were announced as a replacement for the Cleveland Bucs on January 15, 2022.
 The Texas Tornadoes suspended operations on May 16, 2022, bringing the total team count for the inaugural season back to four.